Archived Announcements

 TCBES student, Sabena Siddiqui, is the Student Chair for "the world's oldest whale conservation organization", the American Cetacean Society (ACS).
 She helps mentor and guide student leaders of campus groups and was chosen by the ACS board to represent the organization as an NGO observer at this year's International Whaling Commission in Florianopolis, Brazil!
 She has been attending working groups discussing topics such as conservation, aboriginal subsistence whaling, and whale killing methods & welfare issues, as well as strategic meetings with US and international NGO's.

-To learn more, follow Sabena's blog and check out ACS on social media.
+To learn more, check out ACS on social media.

 The Summer 2018 graduation list is out!